The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 ➡️ Cost plus pricing model

-Using the cost-plus model means you would add up all your variable costs, like materials and labor, as well as your fixed costs.
+Using the cost-plus model means you would add up all your costs, like:

-This strategy is more suitable for subscription box businesses where costs are relatively stable and predictable, like if you offer the same products each month.
+This strategy suits businesses where costs are relatively stable and predictable, like if you offer the same products each month.

-For example, if your subscription box sends the same coffee to your customers each month, you’ll know that your product cost will remain the same.
+For example, if you send the same coffee to your customers each month, you’ll know that your product cost will likely remain the same.
 You can then add your markup to calculate your final price.

 ➡️ Competitor-based pricing model